o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

                                         # If allow_renaming is true, it may differ from the request name field.
 ```

-The ROS 2 user who want to spawn a new object in their simulation has to have a valid URI e.g.,`spawnable://@cache@/robot/foorobot.spawnable`.
+The ROS 2 user who wants to spawn a new object in their simulation has to have a valid URI e.g.,`spawnable://@cache@/robot/foorobot.spawnable`.

 **Note !**
 Spawning assets from the file system e.g., `spawnable://home/michalpelka/robots/FooRobot.spawnables` will not be supported.

-With that URI `ROS 2 Entity manager` will find respective Asset Id.
+With that URI `ROS 2 Entity Manager` will find respective Asset Id.
-Next the [SpawnableEntitiesDefinition](https://github.com/o3de/o3de/blob/152bc0a1851d881fe735adf54ec93e1ad7875b11/Code/Framework/AzFramework/AzFramework/Spawnable/SpawnableEntitiesInterface.h#L334-L333) interface will be utilized to create a spawn ticket and spawn and spawnable.
+Next, the [SpawnableEntitiesDefinition](https://github.com/o3de/o3de/blob/152bc0a1851d881fe735adf54ec93e1ad7875b11/Code/Framework/AzFramework/AzFramework/Spawnable/SpawnableEntitiesInterface.h#L334-L333) interface will be utilized to create a spawn ticket and spawn.

-During spawning the spawnable will be modified:
+During spawning the spawned O3DE entities  will be modified:
-- change a name of the root entity to that given by the `name` field,
+- change the name of the root entity to that given by the `name` field,
-- [Transform Component](https://docs.o3de.org/docs/user-guide/components/reference/transform/) of the root entity will modified to reflect value of the `initial_pose` field,
+- [Transform Component](https://docs.o3de.org/docs/user-guide/components/reference/transform/) of the root entity will modified to reflect the value of the `initial_pose` field,
 - [ROS2 Frame](https://www.docs.o3de.org/docs/user-guide/components/reference/ros2/core/ros2-frame/) to set correct namespace.
-- A component called `SimulationInfoComponent` will be created and attached to root entity .
+- A component called `SimulationInfoComponent` will be created and attached to the root entity.
-  That component will be used to cache information in `simulationinfo` to be easily accessible in future.
+ That component will be used to cache information in `simulationinfo` to be easily accessible in the future.
 - [TagComponent](https://www.docs.o3de.org/docs/user-guide/components/reference/gameplay/tag/) from LmbrCentral gem at root entity will be created (if not present in prefab).
-- TagComponent will be updated with list of new tags from.
+- TagComponent will be updated with a list of new tags.

 `SimulationInfoComponent` will be handling a `SimulationInfoComponentRequestBus`.
-`SimulationInfoComponentRequestBus` will have an unique, string key, which will be a resulting name of spawned entity.
+`SimulationInfoComponentRequestBus` will have a unique, string key, which will be the resulting name of spawned entity.
 This bus will allow to aggregate all handling entities, and provide and API to find all spawned entities, get their state.

 ## GetEntities service

-The service allows to discover spawned entities.
+The service allows to discover of spawned entities.
 Service definition :  [GetEntities](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetEntities.srv )

 ```